blantz/homebridge-tivo-control/README.md

 >
 > Look for it in the Remote Control page and enable it.

+# Dependencies
+This plugin now requires node v14.20.0 or greater.
+See [How To Update Node.js](https://homebridge.io/w/JTKEF)

 # Features
 This plugin allows you to define multiple Tivo devices, each with there own set of momentary contact switches (buttons) that will send remote control commands